bspinne2/megr2157-portfolio/docs/assignments/A02/index.md

 ![Screenshot Description](Screenshot%202026-09-02%20235100.png)

 Even after solving for the weight, I am unsure if that would be the right value.
 I tried to think about it logically, so i multiplied the density by the cross sectional area, then by 3 times the value of a to measure the distance between the pins.
 Finally, because there are two pins I multiplied by two since it would be approximately double the weight.
 The other calculations were rather straightforward.

+## CAD Section

+Now it is time for the difficult section.
+Although it seems like a simple build to construct, with my limited CAD knowledge, I struggled a lot with this section.
+I was able to manage to sketch out the truss with accurate dimensions as shown below: